Minimally invasive heart surgery

 Robot-assisted heart surgery

-In thoracoscopic surgery (sometimes referred to as a minithoracotomy), your surgeon inserts a long, thin tube (thoracoscope) containing a tiny high-definition video camera into a small incision in your chest.
+This type of surgery also is called a minithoracotomy.
+The surgeon inserts a long, thin video camera called a thoracoscope into a small incision between the ribs in your chest.

-Your surgeon repairs your heart using long instruments inserted through small incisions between your ribs.
+The surgeon repairs the heart using long instruments placed through small incisions between the ribs.